 The college's administration uses several processes to annually review key performance measures.
-These include the Indicator of Effectiveness, which are the quantitative component of the college goals; the performance measures attached to the Institutional Priorities and the Executive Review which is annually provided to the MTC Commission.
+These include the Indicator of Effectiveness, which are the quantitative component of the college goals; the performance measures attached to the Institutional Priorities; and the Executive Review, which is annually provided to the MTC Commission.

-Key measures include, but are not limited to: enrollment comparisions, student graduation rates, numbers of graduates, passage rates on licensure examinations, student retention rates, current student, employer and alumni satisfaction, placement rates, workforce salary comparisons, accreditation of programs, constituent satisfaction with service delivery, budgetary accountability, and space utilization rates.
+Key measures include, but are not limited to: enrollment comparisons, student graduation rates, numbers of graduates, passage rates on licensure examinations, student retention rates, current student, employer and alumni satisfaction, placement rates, workforce salary comparisons, accreditation of programs, constituent satisfaction with service delivery, budgetary accountability, and space utilization rates.

-The Student Development Services, Business Affairs and Advancement Divisions have established systematic reviews of each of their units.
+The Student Development Services, Business Affairs, Corporate and Continuing Education and Advancement divisions have established systematic reviews of each of their units.
 All key functional areas within the Student Development Services Division of the college undergo five-year program reviews, based on the Council for Advancement of Standards (CAS) criteria.
 A key criterion for each program review is leadership.
 Leadership for the functional area under evaluation and the division is evaluated on quality of the overall program area under evaluation and the progress made since the last program review.
 The program review team consists of college faculty, staff, students and an external evaluator who has professional knowledge of the area under evaluation.
 The Business Affairs and Advancement Divisions undergo an internal comprehensive assessment of the services provided in all key functional areas.
 All appropriate constituent groups (faculty, staff, students and vendors) provide input concerning their satisfaction with the services provided by each unit housed within the division.
+Units within the Corporate and Continuing Education division use a program evaluation model that examines revenue generated, course enrollments and the establishment of business partnerships.